-- Visual Inspection of all accessible parts of the shafting system. - Verification of the effectiveness of the inboard seal.
+- Visual Inspection of all accessible parts of the shafting system. - Verification that the propeller is free of damages which may cause the propeller to be out of balance. - Verification of the effectiveness of the inboard seal and outboard seals.

-Pre-requisites to satisfactorily verify in order to apply EXTENSION UP TO 3 MONTHS:
+Pre-requisites to satisfactorily verify in order to apply EXTENSION UP TO 1YEAR: